Student loans are the largest source of debt in the United States after mortgages, hence why financial aid is more important than ever.

 The FAFSA applies you for federal, state, and school financial aid.
 As such, if you also want to apply for aid from private organizations or nonprofits, you will have to do this separately.

 FAFSA is available every October for the following school year.
-The sooner you fill it out, the better, as early completion and submission will ensure you meet any and all deadlines.
+The sooner you fill it out, the better, as early completion and submission will ensure you meet all deadlines.
 Here’s how the process works.

 You will need the following information handy to fill out the FAFSA: